LeoNatan/AppleSimulatorUtils/README.md

 ## Troubleshooting

 - In case an installation fails, make sure to update your command line tools in the System Update system preference pane of your Mac
-- If Homebrew complains about a conflict in the `wix/brew` tap, run `brew untap wix/brew && brew tap wix/brew` and try installing again
+- If Homebrew complains about a conflict in the `LeoNatan/tap` tap, run `brew untap LeoNatan/tap && brew tap LeoNatan/tap` and try installing again
 - If installation still fails, **run `brew doctor` and fix all issues & warnings**

+## Acknowledgements

+Originally developed by me for Wix.